Robust Group Synchronization via Cycle-Edge Message Passing: Cycle Consistency is Essential for Group Synchronization

-At last, we formulate a stronger quantitative version of Proposition~\ref{prop:good cycle}, which we frequently use in establishing our theory.
-We prove it in Appendix~\ref{sec:appbi}. \begin{lemma} If $d_\mathcal{G}$ is bi-invariant, then for all $ij\in E$ and any cycle $L$ containing $ij$ in the original graph $G([n], E)$,
+We formulate a stronger quantitative version of Proposition~\ref{prop:good cycle}, which we frequently use in establishing our exact recovery theory.
+We prove it in Appendix~\ref{sec:appbi}. \begin{lemma} For all $ij\in E$ and any cycle $L$ containing $ij$ in $G([n], E)$,

 \end{lemma}